red-sayed/DiffieHellman/README.md

 ## What is it?

 This is an implementation of _DiifieHellman_ key exchange _protocol_ that works with _very long inegers_(19.729 chars long, can work with bigger ones, look at the screenshot that is placed above this text or below).
-You also can find an _example file(main.cpp)_ at this repository with it's description.
-It is a part of [_RedLibrary_](https://github.com/Red-company/RedLibrary).
+You also can find an _example file(main.cpp)_ at this repository with it's description. <br/>

+Advanced DiffieHellman is [_here_.](https://github.com/vladimirrogozin/2layerDiffieHellman)<br/>
+It is also a part of [_RedLibrary_](https://github.com/Red-company/RedLibrary).

 ## How it works?